 As a playwright Laura recently won the 2025 Gayle Waxenberg Award and was awarded a 29-hour Equity developmental presentation of her first play Oregon Off-Broadway, directed by Jenn Thompson and starring Cass Morgan and Finnerty Steeves.
-The presentation is a co-production with New York Rep and Sea Dog Theater and will happen April 26th, 2025, 3 PM at Sea Dog Theater.
+The presentation was co-produced by New York Rep and Sea Dog Theater on April 26th, 2025 at Sea Dog Theater.

 Before that, Oregon received a staged reading at LTV Studios with the Playwrights Theater of East Hampton as well as at Music Theater of Connecticut’s inaugural staged reading series, and was first developed by Bespoke Plays during the pandemic.